lckpig/LCKPIG-practical-dev-handbook/typescript/basic-types/arrays-tuples.md

     console.log(arr1 === arr2); // false (different objects in memory)
     console.log(arr1 === arr3); // true (same reference)
     ```
+*   **Mutating vs. Non-Mutating Methods:** It is crucial to distinguish between methods that modify the original array and those that return a new one.
+Not being clear about this difference is a common source of errors.

 [↑ Back to Top](#toc-container)